ampproject/amphtml/build-system/tasks/e2e/README.md

 ### watch mode

 Debug tests in `watch` mode with the `--watch` flag.
-This will allow you to make changes to test files without having to rerun the `gulp e2e` task.
+This will allow you to make changes to test files without having to rerun the `amp e2e` task.